merely-useful/py-rse/index.md

 -   Rather than reading the input into a list of lines and then looping over that, we can give `count` a stream and have it process the lines one by one.

--   Since we might want to use `count` in other programs some day, we should put the two lines at the bottom that handle input into a conditional so that they aren't executed when this script is imported.
+-   Since we might want to use `count` in other programs someday, we should put the two lines at the bottom that handle input into a conditional so that they aren't executed when this script is imported.